unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Once you add ``--reuse-port`` to you instance, all of the sockets will have the SO_REUSEPORT flag set.

-Pros: similar to zerg mode, could be even easier to manage
+''Pros'': similar to zerg mode, could be even easier to manage

-Cons: requires kernel support, could lead to inconsistent states, you lose the hability to use TCP addresses as a way to avoid incidental multiple instances running
+''Cons'': requires kernel support, could lead to inconsistent states, you lose the hability to use TCP addresses as a way to avoid incidental multiple instances running

 The Black Art (for rich and brave people): master forking
 *********************************************************